 - Entry Into Force: September 6, 2016

 The compact will play a critical role in Power Africa, the U.S. Government’s initiative to double access to power on the African continent.
-The Ghana Power Compact is the largest U.S. Government transaction to date under Power Africa and will serve as an anchor for increased American engagement in Ghana.
+The Ghana Power Compact is the largest U.S. Government transaction to date under Power Africa, and will serve as an anchor for increased American engagement in Ghana.

-Financials as of June 30, 2016
+Financials as of December 31, 2016

-The project includes investments to attract private sector participation, support integrated loss management, reduce distribution system vulnerability to theft and meter manipulation, lower thermal losses in the distribution systems, and reduce the frequency and duration of outages by introducing improved system protection and sectionalizing devices in the distribution system.
+The project includes investments to attract private sector participation, support integrated power loss management, reduce distribution system vulnerability to theft and meter manipulation, lower thermal losses in the distribution systems, and reduce the frequency and duration of outages by introducing improved system protection and sectionalizing devices in the distribution system.